 Buying and selling old objects and collectors' items such as jewellery, art, furniture and China, you'll research the identity and value of objects, buy items from auctions, markets and private owners and sell these to the public.

-Short courses, a diploma or degree in subjects such as art history may prove useful.
-The majority of antiques dealers are self-employed so you’ll need good business sense, an eye for spotting treasure and excellent negotiation skills.
+Short courses, a diploma or a degree in subjects such as art history may prove useful.
+The majority of antiques dealers are self-employed, so you'll need:

 Bookseller